Fosrenol Chewable Tablets (Lanthanum Carbonate Hydrate)

 Frequently Asked Questions

 Yes, you must take Fosrenol with or immediately after every meal.
-This is essential because Fosrenol works by binding to phosphate in the food you eat.
+This is essential because Fosrenol works by binding phosphate from the food you eat in your digestive tract.

 Important Disclaimer